maheshsabnis/sim-health-js/readme.md

             - STore large Data equal to Memory available for Browser
             - Methods
                 - sort(), reverse(), search(), find(), indexOf(), lastIndexOf(), reduce(), splice(), slice(), shift(), unshift(), map() forEach(), filter() etc.

+    - JSON object
+        - A DEfault Singleton object for a current containing Function / Module / JS file
+        - The JSON object can also have functions in it
+        - Properties of JSON object can be accessed in its function using  'this'
+    - Array iteration
+        - using 'for..loop' or 'for..in' loop